manickjamadar/cssInjector/README.md

 # Css Injector

-Inject css style to document head dynamically with javascript
+Inject css rules to style tag of document head dynamically with javascript

 ## Import